Sakasy/sakasy.github.io/index.md

 feature_text: |
   ## The Road to Adminship!
   A Guide for Aspiring Wikipedia Administrators
-feature_image: "/image_0.jpeg"
+feature_image: "/."
 ---

 Here should be the introduction.

-{% include figure.html image="/image_success.jpg" width="700" height="500" %}
+{% include figure.html image="/image_success.jpg" width="600" height="400" %}

 Dear lost candidate 👆,

-We conducted this study for you as we care about you ❤️.
+We conducted this study to provide you with the road of success as we care about you ❤️.

 ## Section 1